 Bob Kramer is responsible for coordinating business and technical operations across the company.
-Bob is a Co-Founder of Appian and a member of Appian’s Board of Directors.
+Bob is a graduate of the Wharton School of the University of Pennsylvania.
+He is co-founder of Appian and a member of Appian’s board of directors.

 Michael J. Mulligan brings more than 20 years of executive operations insight and experience to the Appian board.
 Currently President of Sea Level Investment Corporation, he is the former Chairman and CEO of MapQuest, the world leader in online mapping and driving directions (now a subsidiary of AOL Time Warner).
 At MapQuest, Mulligan designed and executed the strategy that drove the company’s rapid growth to market leadership and a market value of more than $750 million.
 He successfully led the company through IPO and through its sale and integration into AOL.
 Prior to MapQuest, Mulligan was an executive with American Express, first in the Relationship Services group, where he oversaw the development of consequential new streams of profit through joint ventures, acquisitions, and business development, and later in the Travel Related Services group, where he developed and implemented the company’s Interactive Travel strategy.
 Mulligan has also held executive and leadership positions with Berlitz International, Trans National Group Services, and Bain and Company.